 This section presents aggregated information about capital deployment from the pilot cohort to illustrate how this data can be used to gauge portfolio-level performance and track deployment over time.
-In FIGURES 21 and 22 above, BlueMark has tracked pilot participants' capital deployment to date against their target impact themes and geographies.19
+In FIGURES 21 and 22 above, BlueMark has tracked pilot participants' capital deployment to date against their target impact themes and geographies.

-Pilot funds have deployed \$4.4B to date, just over 45% of their overall target AUM.20 The most

-19. Values represent the percentage of Implementation-stage funds that have deployed any amount of capital towards their self-reported target impact themes and target geographies, as of September 2024.
-While BlueMark's analysis does not include verification of the actual AUM deployed, funds lacking data on capital deployment were excluded from this analysis, alongside funds still raising capital ("Design-stage").
-Values do not represent either the percentage of funds that have met any deployment targets, or the percentage of capital deployed towards an impact theme or geography relative to the total value committed. heavily invested themes to date are Climate & Sustainability, representing 32% of deployed capital, followed by social themes of Affordable Housing and Health & Wellness.
+Pilot funds have deployed \$4.4B to date, just over 45% of their overall target AUM.
+The most heavily invested themes to date are Climate & Sustainability, representing 32% of deployed capital, followed by social themes of Affordable Housing and Health & Wellness.
 In terms of geography, pilot funds have the most exposure to Africa and Europe, with 31% of deployed capital going to each region, followed by North America with 25%.
 Despite Asia being the most commonly targeted geography (by 47% of pilot funds), there has been less overall deployment to date in the region, with just 10% of assets deployed.
 This is likely due to more early-stage and/or smaller Asia-focused funds represented in the pilot.

 At the aggregated level, this information can help allocators to Fund ID-rated funds organize, track, and report their portfolio-level impact results more efficiently.
 Since the Fund ID is designed to track deployment progress and key impact metrics for each fund as part of an annual reassessment, the report is also intended to enable fund managers and their stakeholders to have a more efficient mechanism to interpret and report impact results over time.